venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/get-metadata-in-oracle-database-using-imetadataretrievalcontract.md

 ### Using a MetadataRetrievalClient
  Creating and using a **MetadataRetrievalClient** is much the same as any other WCF client.
 You create the client by specifying an endpoint and an instance of **OracleDBBinding**.
 You can do this either declaratively in configuration or imperatively in your code.
 You then invoke the methods of the **MetadataRetrievalClient** to browse, search, and retrieve metadata from the adapter.

- The following example shows how to use a **MetadataRetrievalClient** to browse, search, and retrieve metadata from the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)].
+ The following example shows how to use a <strong>MetadataRetrievalClient</strong> to browse, search, and retrieve metadata from the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)].
 The example demonstrates:

 -   Browsing the root node of the metadata tree for Oracle Database schemas.